 7.1.
 Shooting from a building or vehicle

-The Nevada crime of discharging a firearm from a building or vehicle (NRS 202.287) occurs when someone wantonly or maliciously shoots a gun from inside of an automobile or structure.
-With limited exception under NRS 503.010, licensed hunters may not shoot their firearms from buildings or automobiles.
+Discharging a firearm from a building or vehicle (NRS 202.287) occurs when you wantonly or maliciously shoot a gun from inside of an automobile or structure.
+With limited exceptions under NRS 503.010, licensed hunters may not shoot their firearms from buildings or automobiles.

 Discharging a gun in an area not located in a statutorily-recognized populated area is only a misdemeanor, carrying:

 - up to 6 months in jail and/or